HDRS/HAM-D: Hamilton Depression Rating Scale

 Convergent validity:

-• Agreement with clinical ratings: Good correspondence with clinician assessments of depression severity (Bagby et al., 2004)
+• Agreement with clinical ratings: good correspondence with clinician assessments of depression severity (Bagby et al., 2004, p.
+2171)

 Discriminant validity: